 | Google Meet | 3.2 Mbps up/down | 6 Mbps up/down |

-Our corporate AV setups start at $10,000 — equipment and labor included.
-Pricing scales up based on room size, equipment complexity, and the number of rooms.
+Our corporate AV setups cover equipment and labor — pricing scales based on room size, equipment complexity, and the number of rooms.
 Book a consultation for a custom quote.
+For a full breakdown by room size, see our conference room AV cost guide.

 Match your platform.
 If your company uses Zoom, buy Zoom-certified hardware.
 If your company uses Teams, buy Teams-certified.
 Don't buy Zoom hardware expecting it to work perfectly with Teams — interop exists, but the native experience is always better.

-For offices with 3+ conference rooms, scheduling panels are a high-ROI upgrade.
+For offices with 3+ conference rooms, scheduling panels are a high-return upgrade.
 They eliminate double-bookings and the "is this room free?" guessing game.
 For a single conference room, they're nice but not essential.

 Standard brands (Logitech, Poly, Neat, Yealink) are all-in-one or simple component systems that work out of the box.
 High-end brands (Cisco, Q-SYS, Crestron) require custom programming and are for large rooms, multi-room installations, or spaces needing automation (lights, shades, AV all controlled from one panel).